Free Website Content - Keep Children Safe Online

 Children should not swap photos online.
 Exchanging photos

-is unnecessary and puts children at a higher level of risk.
+is unnecessary and puts children at a higher level of

-Additionally digital photographs can easily be edited by
+risk.
+Additionally digital photographs can easily be

-for a lifetime.
+haunt a child for a lifetime.

 9. Profiles.